 - Information technology means a lot of different things to a lot of different companies.
 If a recruiter doesn’t know if you work in software or networking, for example, that’s a bad sign.
 You want to make it seem like you’re the perfect fit for their role and the best way to do that is through focus.

 - Impact > responsibilities

 - Let’s look at an example.
 Instead of saying “worked with software engineers to deliver new international product” you might say “oversaw creation of international project that reached 500,000 users monthly.”
 Specificity and metrics lend much more credibility.

 - Master of a few technical skills > general novice

-- Nothing screams “I don’t know what I’m doing” then including an exhaustive list of 10+ programming languages and frameworks.
+- Nothing screams, “I don’t know what I’m doing” than including an exhaustive list of 10+ programming languages and frameworks.
 Instead, focus only on the programming languages you would be comfortable being interviewed on.
 You want to demonstrate mastery of a few skills.